Connecticut: Second industrial revolution

+Jewett City, is one of the original examples of industrial development in Connecticut within the nineteenth century.
+Samuel Slater and his brother John bought the Jewett City cotton mill in 1823.
+These manufacturing systems relied heavily on the two main rivers within the region: the Pachaug and the Quinebaug.
+The running water from these rivers powered textile mills and factories all along that region of Connecticut.

+These factories relied on running water to turn belt systems using turbines.
+The construction of these dams and turbines changed the river flow, which prevented fish from migrating up and down rivers, and also flooded the surrounding wetlands.
+As time went on, the rivers became increasingly more polluted.
+Millions of gallons of waste water were dumped into the waterways, which often combined with municipal sewage.
+During this time, the only source of freshwater was from nearby streams and rivers.
+This polluted the local drinking water and had a severe effect on the surrounding population.

+Mills were often located next to low income, marginalized communities.
+This can be seen within the city of Danbury, as mills were located along the Still and Housatonic Rivers.
+Elemental mercury, copper, zinc, and lead was deposited as wastewater into these freshwater streams.
+Economic necessity drove citizens to these jobs despite the environmental and health risks.
+By 1887, there were 30 hat factories across the city.
+However, by 1923, only six were left within the city.
+The hat industry was the primary source of employment in places like Danbury, where the economy depended heavily on hat manufacturing; as factories closed due to changing fashions and economic downturns, this led to reduced employment opportunities and economic instability in the community.
+Similar issues also happened in Jewett City, as it was located next to the two largest Native American reservations within the state.

 Connecticut's extensive industry, dense population, flat terrain, and wealth encouraged the construction of railroads starting in 1839.
 By 1840, 102 mile of line were in operation, growing to 402 mile in 1850 and 601 mile in 1860.

 The New York, New Haven and Hartford Railroad, called the New Haven or "The Consolidated", became the dominant Connecticut railroad company after 1872.
 J. P. Morgan began financing the major New England railroads in the 1890s, dividing territory so that they would not compete.
 The New Haven purchased 50 smaller companies, including steamship lines, and built a network of light rails (electrified trolleys) that provided inter-urban transportation for all of southern New England.
 By 1912, the New Haven operated over 2000 mile of track with 120,000 employees.

-As steam-powered passenger ships proliferated after the Civil War, Noank would produce the two largest built in Connecticut during the 19th century, with the 332-foot wooden steam paddle wheeler Rhode Island launched in 1882, and the 345-foot paddle wheeler Connecticut seven years later.
-Connecticut shipyards would launch more than 165 steam-powered vessels in the 19th century.
+As steam-powered passenger ships proliferated after the Civil War, Noank produced the two largest built in Connecticut during the nineteenth century, with the 332-foot wooden steam paddle wheeler Rhode Island launched in 1882, and the 345-foot paddle wheeler Connecticut seven years later.
+Connecticut shipyards launched more than 165 steam-powered vessels in the nineteenth century.

 In 1875, the first telephone exchange in the world was established in New Haven.